k9w/instructions/containerOpenbsdChroot.md

 These steps performed manually below are likely the same ones performed by the OpenBSD installer.
-Some of the steps are necessary for the container to function at all like an OpenBSD system, others are essential if you want it to match the host, such as having the same user account and home folder.
+Some of the steps are necessary for the container to function at all like an OpenBSD system, others simply march the container environment to the host, such as having the same user account, home folder, and $PATH.

 ### Populate the device files in /dev

 Run the [MAKEDEV(8)](https://man.openbsd.org/MAKEDEV) script (related to the [makedev(3)](https://man.openbsd.org/makedev) system call).
-The script is located at /dev and applies to the current working directory.
+The script is located at [/dev](https://man.openbsd.org/hier) and applies to the current working directory.
 So you must CD to it first.

 ```
 $ cd /build/b0/dev